emsesp/EMS-ESP32/README.md

 The Boiler has an ID of 0x08 (type MC10) and also referred to as the Bus Master or UBA.

-My thermostat, which is a* Moduline 300* uses the RC20 protocol and has an ID 0x17.
-If you're using an RC30 or RC35 type thermostat such as the newer Moduline 300s or 400s use 0x10 and make adjustments in the code as appropriate. bbqkees did a nice write-up on his github page [here](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/blob/master/README.md).
+My thermostat, which is a* Moduline 300* uses the RC30 protocol and has an ID 0x17.
+If you're using a RC35 type thermostat such as the newer Moduline 300s or 400s use 0x10 and make adjustments in the code as appropriate. bbqkees did a nice write-up on his github page [here](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/blob/master/README.md).

 Our circuit acts as a service key and thus uses an ID 0x0B.
 This ID is reserved for special devices intended for installation engineers for maintenance work.